- Powerful suction

 The DC54 has Dyson’s ‘ball’ wheel technology and comes supplied with a range of tools that should make it ideal for picking up pet hairs from every nook and cranny in the home.
 There’s a suction-release button conveniently located on the handle, and the dust bin’s undergone a redesign, too.
 It can now be emptied more hygienically with a single button press, and comes with a concealed mini-brush to help clean out the worst grime.
 The wand sits neatly on the main body for temporary storage.

-SEE ALSO: Best Vacuum Cleaner Round-up
+SEE ALSO: Best Vacuum Cleaner

 Dyson DC54 Animal – Accessories